 What Is Autism? continued...

 Autism is just one syndrome that now falls under the heading of autism spectrum disorders.
-Disorders that are now classified as either ASD or a social communication disorder include:
+Previous disorders that are now classified under the umbrella diagnosis of ASD or a social communication disorder include:

 Autistic disorder.
 This is what most people think of when they hear the word "autism."
 It refers to problems with social interactions, communication, and imaginative play in children younger than 3 years.